ietf/tao/Tao.md

 Abstract
 This document introduces you to the 'ways of the IETF': it will convey the might and magic of networking people and packets in the Internet's most prominent standards bodies.
-Underneath we describe the inner workings of IETF meetings and Working Groups, discusses organizations related to the IETF, and introduces the standards process.
-It is not a formal IETF process document but an informal and informational overview.
+Underneath we describe the inner workings of IETF meetings and Working Groups, discuss organizations related to the IETF, and introduce the standards process.
+This is not a formal IETF process document but an informal and informational overview.

 0. Table of Contents
 1. Introduction<br>